Welcome

 Header | Valid header for the block | Header passes ValidateBasic() and Verify() |

-Signature | 1 valid signature from the centralized sequencer | Signature passes ValidateBasic() , with additional checks in SignedHeader.ValidateBasic() |
+Signature | 1 valid signature from the single sequencer | Signature passes ValidateBasic() , with additional checks in SignedHeader.ValidateBasic() |

 Validators | Array of Aggregators, must have length exactly 1. | Validators passes ValidateBasic() |